Our Lineage

 Huang Sheng Shyan

-Huang Sheng Shyan or Huang Xingxian (黃性賢; 1910-1992) was born Minhou County, Fujian Province, China.
-At the age of 15, he began training in White Crane Kung Fu, later going on to study Luohan fist and Shaolin gongfu.
+Huang Sheng Shyan, also known as Huang Xingxian (黃性賢; 1910–1992), was born in Minhou County, Fujian Province, China.
+He began his martial arts journey at the age of 15, starting with White Crane Kung Fu and later expanding his training to include Luohan Fist and Shaolin Gongfu.

-In 1932, at 22, he went to Shanghai, set up a school and began teaching White Crane and LouHan Kung Fu.
-In that time, he interacted with various martial arts practitioners and developed a great interest in Tai Chi.
+In 1932, at the age of 22, Huang moved to Shanghai, where he established a martial arts school and began teaching White Crane and Luohan Kung Fu.
+During his time in Shanghai, he interacted with a wide range of martial artists and developed a deep interest in Tai Chi.

 Tay Ah Cheng

-Born 1937 in Singapore, Master Tay Ah Cheng (郑伢程) began learning martial art at the age of 20, practicing Qi Gong and Shaolin Gongfu for nearly twenty years.
-He first encountered Tai Chi when the late Grandmaster Huang Sheng Shyan came to Singapore in the seventies and demonstrated his skill at the Tai Chi Association.
-Impressed by the Grandmaster, Master Tay then sought to learn Huang Style Tai Chi from him.
+Master Tay Ah Cheng (郑伢程) was born in Singapore in 1937.
+He began his martial arts journey at the age of 20, dedicating nearly two decades to the study and practice of Qi Gong and Shaolin Gongfu.
+His first introduction to Tai Chi came in the 1970s, when the late Grandmaster Huang Sheng Shyan visited Singapore and demonstrated his art at the Tai Chi Association.
+Deeply impressed by the Grandmaster’s skill, Master Tay decided to pursue training in Huang Style Tai Chi under his guidance.